Nexedi/jio/docs/sphinx/source/download.rst

 Minified version
 ----------------

+..
+XXX this sounds harsh.
+Can we provide it or at least be more explicit?

 To get the minified version of the jIO library, you have to build it yourself.
 See documentation.

 Fork